FoseFx/twitch-chatbot-boilerplate/README.md

 ## Don't like x ?

 If you don't like the choices made for you by the boilerplate you can just use the [core npm package][core] by itself.
-It exports the `initialize()` function which takes care of setting up an http server and the setup process.
+It exports the [initialize()][initialize-api] function which takes care of setting up an http server and the setup process.
 You call it and get a tmi.js client back which is already connected to twitch.

 ## How does it work?